Git Bundle and Git Archive Tutorial

-What’s the Difference Between Git Bundle and Git Archive?
+The Biggest Difference Between Git Bundle and Git Archive

 The difference between Git bundle and Git archive is whether the contents of the .git folder are included.
 Git archive excludes the contents of the .git folder, while Git bundle includes it.

-From a practical standpoint, the Git bundle and Git archive serve a variety of purposes.
+From a practical standpoint, these commands serve a variety of purposes.
 They can:

 git archive --prefix=2014-10-21/ --format=zip HEAD >HeadArchive.zip

-Of course that includes only the files; it doesn’t include their history.
-For that, you want the bundle command instead.
+If you want to package files and their history, you want the Git bundle command instead.
 Consider the following example:

 git bundle create HeadBundle.git HEAD